Gadgets

-It’s sad to think that we have to consider arming or equipping ourselves to feel safe.
+It’s sad that we must consider arming or equipping ourselves to feel safe.
 The truth of the matter is, however, that violence can happen to anyone.
 A Personal Safety Device can help you avoid or escape a sudden attack.
-Should you carry one and, if so, what should you carry?
+Should you carry one, and if so, what should you have?
 Only you can decide.
+The market is flooded with all kinds of gizmos and gadgets, guaranteed to ensure your safety and promising to neutralize a violent assailant instantly.
+Some are legit.
+The majority, unfortunately, are junk!
+Even good ones can be a liability if you don’t understand their proper use and limitations.
+How do you tell the difference?

-If there is one thing I want to emphasize in this article, it’s this: if you are developing a realistic personal safety strategy, focus primarily on YOURSELF… not on a tool, toy or gadget.
-Your brain and your body are your most powerful personal safety “devices.”
-Your development in each of the “Seven Components of Self-Defense,” will have the greatest impact on your legitimate safety and sense of security.
+If there is one thing I want to emphasize in this article, it’s this.
+If you are developing a realistic personal safety strategy, focus primarily on YOURSELF, not a tool, toy, or gadget.
+Your brain and body are your most powerful personal safety “devices.”
+Your development in each of the “Seven Components of Self-Defense” will have the greatest impact on your legitimate safety and sense of security.
+If you are considering a Personal Safety Device, do your homework.
+Research what’s available and evaluate your options rigorously.
+Find one that you are comfortable with, and that suits your ability and personality.
+Easier said than done, right?
+When assessing the merits of a PSD, ask and answer the following questions.

 1. Is it legal?